 - Implementation of security measures using a risk-based approach

 - Competitive advantages and improved image due to transparency and building of trust

 Combine TAPA and GDP

 Reduce the risk of theft of pharmaceutical products by implementing the requirements set by TAPA and the EU directive Good Distribution Practice (GDP) and have this certified by DQS in a combined audit.

-DQS has been authorized by TAPA to carry out audits and certifications according to both standards TAPA TSR and FSR.
+DQS has been authorized by TAPA to carry out audits and certifications according to the TAPA TSR, FSR and PSR standards.

 Take advantage of the considerable practical and sector experience of our auditors for the security of your organization.